saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 ### Run Your Test on a Sauce Labs VM

+There are two options to run your test on Sauce Labs, using either _Docker mode_ to run tests on  a local Docker container and pass test run information to Sauce Labs, or using _Sauce mode_ to run your tests on a Sauce Labs VM, with _Sauce mode_ being the default.

-If instead of installing Docker you would like to run on the Sauce Labs cloud, you have the choice of a wide variety of browser and operating systems.
+Running tests on the Sauce Labs Cloud, give you the choice of a wide variety of browsers and operating systems.

 Make sure you have the latest version of `saucectl`.
 Check your version with the command `saucectl --version`.
 You can [check the latest version of saucectl here](https://github.com/saucelabs/saucectl)

 <img src="assets/TRT1.06D.png" alt="Sauce C T L version" width="750"/>

-If your SauceCTL version isn’t up to date, you can use `npm` to update it with:
+If your Saucectl version isn’t up to date, you can use `npm` to update it with:

 ```
 npm update -g saucectl